-- Extract the structure of a table; for example, transform the table into a series of comma-separated values (a CSV file)
+- Extract the structure of a table; for example, transform the table into a series of comma-separated values (a .csv file)

 - In the extraction results, present the information from the table as a series of key-value pairs

-Restriction: Table detection in PDF files that were created from scanned documents is subject to the quality of the scans.
+Note: Table detection in PDF files that were created from scanned documents is subject to the quality of the scans.

 The Cortical.io stack is optimized for accepting and processing SME feedback.
 The engine can integrate implicit and explicit feedback to guide and fine-tune the learning and extraction processes.